-What are the benefits of removing the dam?
+What were the benefits of removing the dam?

-Removal of the dam will provide several benefits to the Crooks’ Hollow ecosystem and the larger Spencer Creek watershed.
+Removal of the dam provided several benefits to the Crooks’ Hollow ecosystem and the larger Spencer Creek watershed.

-- It will improve water quality in Crooks’ Hollow, as well as downstream in Spencer Creek, Cootes Paradise, and Hamilton Harbour.
-Currently, the ponded water increases water temperatures in the creek and promotes algae blooms.
+- Improved water quality in Crooks’ Hollow, as well as downstream in Spencer Creek, Cootes Paradise, and Hamilton Harbour.
+The ponded water increased water temperatures in the creek and promoted algae blooms.

-- It will re-establish natural sediment transport to downstream reaches of Spencer Creek that will help natural channel formation and prevent channel and bank erosion.
+- It re-establishes natural sediment transport to downstream reaches of Spencer Creek to help natural channel formation and prevent channel and bank erosion.

-- Fish habitat will also benefit, as the historical coolwater river fishery will be restored from the warmwater lake ecosystem that currently exists.
+- Fish habitat also benefited, as the historical cool water river fishery was restored from the warm water lake ecosystem.

 - Improved fish habitat will discourage the proliferation of non-native, invasive fish species such as carp and goldfish in Crooks’ Hollow and downstream in Cootes Paradise.

-- Finally, the removal of the dam will allow for the re-establishment of natural, riparian habitats in Crooks’ Hollow, improve species and habitat diversity within the re-established river corridor, and aid in the conservation and recovery of rare and at-risk flora and fauna that have been historically documented in this ecosystem.
+- Finally, the removal of the dam allowed for the re-establishment of natural, riparian habitats in Crooks’ Hollow, improved species and habitat diversity within the re-established river corridor, and aided in the conservation and recovery of rare and at-risk flora and fauna that have been historically documented in this ecosystem.